owen6314/asset-allocation/README.md

 ### ./system
 This stores the actual code for building our recommendation system.
 The system/DQN stores the deep Q learning model's code, system/DQN/data contains the csv input for the algorithms.
 More details is in README.md in system/DQN.
 The entire model can be run with the wrap.sh script.

 The system/PGPortfolio stores the code of EIIE model, the entire model can be run with the pipeline.py.
+See system/PGPortfolio/README for details.

 ### ./frontend
-This contans the html, css and javascript needed to build a APIGateway on Amazon Web Service.
+This contans the html, css and javascript needed to build the frontend.

 ### if.py
 This is the python code for the lambda function on AWS.
+You need to manually create an API Gateway to connect the lambda function to frontend.